Spectrum of p-adic linear differential equations I: The shape of the spectrum: Introduction

-Now let us come back to the relation between the spectrum and the radius of convergence, consider a point $x\in \Ak\setminus k$ and a differential module $(M,\nabla)$ over $(\Hx,\d)$.
-On one hand we have $\nsp{\nabla}=\lim\limits_{n\to \infty}\nor{\nabla^n}^{\fra{n}}=\frac{\omega}{\Rd{(M,\nabla)}_1(x)}$, where $\omega:=\lim|n!|^{\fra{n}}$ (cf. \cite[p.
+Now let us comeback to the relation between the spectrum and the radius of convergence, consider a point $x\in \Ak\setminus k$ and a differential module $(M,\nabla)$ over $(\Hx,\d)$.
+On the one hand we have $\nsp{\nabla}=\lim\limits_{n\to\infty}\nor{\nabla^n}^{\fra{n}}=\frac{\omega}{\Rd{(M,\nabla)}_1(x)}$, where $\omega:=\lim|n!|^{\fra{n}}$ (cf. \cite[p.
 676]{dwork} or \cite[Definition~9.4.4]{Ked}).
-On the other hand, the spectral norm $\nsp{\nabla}$ is also equal to the radius of the smallest closed disk centred at zero and containing $\Sigma_{\nabla,k}(\Lk{M})$ (cf. \cite[Theorem~7.1.2]{Ber}).
-In our first computation of the spectrum in \cite{Cons}, we prove that the spectrum of a linear differential equation with constant coefficients $(M,\nabla)$ is a finite union of closed discs $\cup_i D_i$.
-Moreover, we observe that for each $\Rd{(M,\nabla)}_i(x)$ there exists $D_j$ such that the smallest closed disk centred at zero containing $D_j$ has radius equal to $\frac{\omega}{\Rd{(M,\nabla)}_i(x)}$, and conversely for each $D_i$.
-We may ask ourselves, how far can this relations with the radii of convergence be generalized?
-In our work \cite{Azz21}, we observed another phenomenon, the spectrum is intrinsic to the choice of the derivation.
+On the other hand, the spectral norm $\nsp{\nabla}$ is also equal to the radius of the smallest closed disk centered at zero and containing $\Sigma_{\nabla,k}(\Lk{M})$ (cf. \cite[Theorem~7.1.2]{Ber}).
+In our first computation of the spectrum in \cite{Cons}, we prove that the spectrum of a linear differential equation with constant coefficients $(M,\nabla)$ is a finite union of closed disks $\cup_i D_i$.
+Furthermore, we observe that for each $\Rd{(M,\nabla)}_i(x)$ there exists $D_j$ such that the smallest closed disk centered at zero containing $D_j$ has radius equal to $\frac{\omega}{\Rd{(M,\nabla)}_i(x)}$, and conversely for each $D_i$.
+We may ask ourselves, how far can this relations between the spectrum and the radii of convergence be generalized?
+In our work \cite{Azz21}, we observe another phenomenon, the spectrum is intrinsic to the choice of the derivation.
 This means that given a differential module $(M,\nabla)$ over $(\Hx,d)$ for some $x\in \Ak\setminus k$ and $g\in \Hx\setminus\{0\}$, then even if the kernel of $(M,\nabla)$ and $(M,g\nabla)$ define the same differential system, the respective spectra of these differential modules may differ.
 For exemple, suppose that $k$ is trivially valued and let $x_{0,r}\in \Ak\setminus k$ with $r<1$, then the spectrum of $(\Hx,S\d)$ is equal to $\ZZ\cup\{x_{0,1}\}$ (cf. \cite[Proposition~3.7]{Azz21}, this computation is generalized in Section \ref{sec:bf-spectr-deriv}), however the spectrum of $(\Hx,\d)$ is equal to the closed disk $\disf{0}{\fra{r}}$ (cf. \cite{Cons}).
 So, the following questions arise: \begin{itemize} \item What is the most suitable choice of derivations? \item If we choose a derivation different from $\d$, does the relation between the spectrum and the radii of convergence remain? \end{itemize} The derivation $\d$ appears to be the most natural, however we quickly realize that the determination of the spectrum becomes very hard in this case.
-Indeed, the usual technique used for the computation of the radii, like the ramification of the indeterminate or the push-forward by the Frobenius map, cannot be use for the determination of the spectrum.
-That is why we privileged the use of the derivation $S\d$ in \cite{Azz21} to determine the spectrum of a differential module over a field of formal power series.
-The interesting part is that by choosing $S\d$, not only the determination of the spectrum becomes affordable, but in this situation we can also recover all the data of radii of convergence and other information in the spectrum.
+Indeed, the usual technique used for the computation of the radii, like the ramification of the indeterminate or the push-forward by the Frobenius map, cannot be used for the determination of the spectrum.
+That is why we privilege the use of the derivation $S\d$ in \cite{Azz21} to determine the spectrum of a differential module over a field of formal power series.
+The interesting part is that by choosing $S\d$, not only the determination of the spectrum becomes affordable, but in this situation we can also recover all the data of radii of convergence and others information in the spectrum.
 For these reasons, in this paper, for a point $x_{c,r}\in \Ak\setminus k$, we claim that $(S-c)\d$ is the most convenient choice.